grnet/synnefo/snf-app/docs/src/asterias-admin-guide.rst

 Install the :ref:`snf-image <snf-image>` Ganeti OS provider for image deployment.

-For :ref:`asterias <snf-asterias>` to be able to launch VMs from specified Images, you need the snf-image OS Provider installed on *all* Ganeti nodes.
+For :ref:`asterias <asterias>` to be able to launch VMs from specified Images, you need the snf-image OS Provider installed on *all* Ganeti nodes.

 Please see `https://code.grnet.gr/projects/snf-image/wiki`_